-4.4 OPERATIONAL NOTES
+4.4 Operational Notes

 The LLR Lake Outflow flume (RV-230) has been noted to have accuracy limitations due to a restriction of flow downstream of the flume since January 2020.
 Maintenance has been recommended by TEAM but not scheduled to be performed due to landowner restrictions.
-There were no other significant operational issues observed during the reporting period.
+Beginning in December 2022, the data for the Little Lake Ranch Outflow Flume (RV-230) was not presented as it was observed to be significantly inaccurate.